kaus-rai/polyfox/README.md

 polyfox is licensed under the Creative Commons Zero v1.0 Universal License.

 ## Features for Next Release
--> Addition of Self Compression without any Dependencies -> More option for compression (compression type)
+- Addition of Self Compression without any Dependencies
+- More option for compression (compression type)

+### Last Updated : 14th July 2021